TrueCat17/Ren-Engine/libs/readme.md

 ```
 $ ./copy_sh.py
 ```
 Here you can choose platform (x32 or x64, Linux only), enable/disable optimisations that makes building slower, etc...
+For the first time, it is recommended not to use optimizations, just to check for errors.

 6. Build libs:
 ```
 $ ./build.py
 # ... building prev libs ...
-Build <SDL2_ttf>
+Build <SDL_ttf>
 ./conf.sh 1>conf_out.txt 2>conf_err.txt
 ./make.sh 1>make_out.txt 2>make_err.txt
 Ok!